Mercedes-Benz EQS 2026 review | The definitive electric luxury saloon

 The CarGurus verdict

-Until then, the Tesla Model S, Audi e-tron GT and our driver’s EV of choice – the Porsche Taycan – offer more driver interaction and reward on a good road.
+If you want the most sporting luxury electric car, the Mercedes EQS is not for you.
+Certainly not unless you’re looking at the full-fat AMG version, which is a different prospect altogether.
+For now, the Tesla Model S, Audi e-tron GT and our driver’s EV of choice – the Porsche Taycan – offer more driver interaction and reward on a good road.
 But when it comes to luxury, technology, interior space, refinement and comfort?
 Well, the EQS is something else.
 After all, it’s easy to call a lot of EVs milestones, as manufacturers push the boundaries of what an electric powertrain can bring to personal transport, but the Mercedes EQS really does set the benchmark for range and sumptuousness.

 Ironically, then, given the many decades of development that have seen the Mercedes S-Class sitting pretty as the chauffeur car of choice in the circa £100,000 price arena, it might well be Mercedes itself that finally ends the reign of the S-Class.
+Regardless, the EQS is sublime to drive, be driven in and live with.
+It’s our full-sized luxury EV of choice.

 Search for a Mercedes EQS on CarGurus